Manglish: History

 The term Manglish is first recorded in 1989.
 Other colloquial portmanteau words for Manglish include (chronologically): Malish (1992), Malaylish (1992), Malenglish (1994), Malglish (1997), Malayglish (2005), and Malanglish (2013).

-Manglish shares substantial linguistic similarities with Singlish in Singapore, although distinctions can be made, particularly in vocabulary.

-Initially, "Singlish" and "Manglish" were essentially the same language, when both Singapore and the states now comprising Peninsular Malaysia were under various forms of direct and indirect British rule, though not forming a single administrative unit except between 1963 and 1965.
+Manglish shares substantial linguistic similarities with Singlish of Singapore, although distinctions can be made, particularly in vocabulary.
+Initially, "Singlish" and "Manglish" were essentially the same language, when both Singapore and the states now comprising Peninsular Malaysia were under various forms of direct and indirect British rule, though never forming a single administrative unit except for a brief period between 1963 and 1965.
 (See Malaya.)
 In old British Malaya, English was the language of the British administration whilst Malay was the lingua franca of the street.
-Even Chinese people would speak Malay when addressing other Chinese people who did not speak the same Chinese language.
+Even non-Malays such as the Chinese and Indians would speak Malay when addressing their counterparts who did not speak their language.

 English as spoken in Malaysia is based on British English and called Malaysian English.
 British spelling is generally followed.
 Since 1968, Malay has been the country's sole official language.
 While English is widely used, many Malay words have become part of common usage in informal English or Manglish.
 An example is suffixing sentences with lah, as in, "Don't be so worried-lah", which is usually used to present a sentence as rather light-going and not so serious; the suffix has no specific meaning.
 However, Chinese languages also make abundant use of the suffix lah and there is some disagreement as to which language it was originally borrowed from.
 There is also a strong influence from Malay, Hokkien, Cantonese, Mandarin, and Tamil, which are other major languages spoken in Malaysia.
 Manglish also uses some archaic British terms from the era of British rule (see "gostan" and "outstation" below).